-Despite the economic prosperity of the fifties and the early sixties, there had been a great many who believed that the sustainability of such financial growth was impossible, and that more challenging financial times lay ahead within the United States, and even globally.
-The arrival of the 1968 Corvette occurred at a time when the world, much like the Corvette itself, was struggling to find an identity of its own amidst political, social and financial turbulence.
+Despite the economic prosperity of the fifties and the early sixties, there had been a great many who believed that the sustainability of such financial growth was impossible and that more challenging financial times lay ahead within the United States, and even globally.
+The arrival of the 1968 Corvette occurred at a time when the world, much like the Corvette itself, was struggling to find an identity of its own amid political, social, and financial turbulence.

 For its own part, General Motors had recognized that skyrocketing gas prices and performance-car insurance premiums coupled with spiraling inflation made purchasing and owning a Corvette increasingly expensive for future consumers.

 It was from these beliefs that GM had settled on redesigning only the exterior of their extremely popular sports car, utilizing the structural and mechanical aspects of the second-generation Corvette in lieu of allowing engineers to fully re-envision it from the ground up.
-Afterall, GM had spent a fortune developing the Sting Ray, and yet it had been doomed to a short life – an indirect (though intentional) result of the even earlier first-generation C1’s decade long production run.
+After all, GM had spent a fortune developing the Sting Ray, and yet it had been doomed to a short life – an indirect (though intentional) result of the even earlier first-generation C1’s decade-long production run.

 Still, the Sting Ray’s development had cost GM a fortune, and there was no way that they were going to repeat that expensive process just four years into the production run of the C2.
 Instead, the management at General Motors had hoped that Duntov, Mitchell, and the team behind Corvette could develop a new design that would top (literally) the current Sting Ray.

-Further, given the lagging sales numbers of the C2, Chevrolet had hoped that a sexy new exterior which showcased the high-performance engines and drivetrains of the C2 Corvette would be enough to keep the sales numbers of the car on an upward climb.
+Further, given the lagging sales numbers of the C2, Chevrolet had hoped that a sexy new exterior that showcased the high-performance engines and drivetrains of the C2 Corvette would be enough to keep the sales numbers of the car on an upward climb.

 As much as General Motors tried to keep the new design of the 1968 Corvette a secret, the unveiling of the new body style would actually take place a few weeks before the car was officially unveiled to the public.